VPS-per-User

 CUSTOMER_VPS_ENABLED=trueis set only in the intended environment.

-Quota ceiling for phase 1: one VPS per opted-in Clerk user.
+Quota ceiling: one VPS per active Clerk user.
 Do not batch-enable users until recovery and rollback have been exercised for a non-production account.

 Routing

 code.matrix-os.com is a single public entrypoint.
 The platform authenticates the Clerk session or matrix_code_session, resolves the user to a running VPS, strips user cookies and authorization headers, then forwards to that VPS over HTTPS with platform proof headers.
-If no running VPS exists, the legacy container code-server path remains the fallback for non-migrated users.
+If no running VPS exists, the platform returns an unavailable response or uses explicitly configured legacy fallback paths for old deployments only.
+New production users should be provisioned as customer VPSes.

 Required Environment